Proven Techniques for Overcoming Worry: How to Stop the Noise

 • Replacing the imagined scenario with an alternative or more realistic one

-• Gathering evidence for our abilities to cope with the outcome.
+• Gathering evidence for your ability to cope with the outcome

 Step 1: Describe the Feared Scenario In as Much Detail as Possible

-I have a flight coming up in 2 weeks and I'm scared the plane is going to crash.
-I keep imagining the engine failing and it dropping from the sky – crashing into some remote mountains.
+I have a flight in 2 weeks, and I'm scared the plane will crash.
+I keep imagining the engine failing and dropping from the sky – crashing into remote mountains.

 Step 2: Assess the Likelihood or Probability of the Scenario Occurring.
 Is It Even Likely to Occur in the First Place?

-When you look at the actual probability of dying in a commercial plane crash the odds are around 1 in 5,000,000.
+When you look at the probability of dying in a commercial plane crash, the odds are around 1 in 5,000,000.
 The likelihood that the plane is going to crash is extremely, extremely low.

-Step 3: Gather Evidence to Further Evaluate the Likelihood of the Imagined Scenario Occuring
+Step 3: Gather Evidence to Further Evaluate the Likelihood of the Imagined Scenario Occurring

 Step 4: Challenge the Belief or Imagined Scenario by Asking Questions: